-If you’ve never hiked in Oregon in winter, here’s what you’re missing: the drama of rain-flushed waterfalls; seabirds hanging on the updraft of a cliff’s edge; views of the ocean’s stormy moods; elk and deer browsing on the wintry landscape.
+If you’ve never hiked in Oregon in winter, here’s what you’re missing: the drama of rain-flushed waterfalls; seabirds hanging on the updraft of a cliff’s edge; views of the ocean’s stormy moods; and elk and deer browsing on the wintry landscape.
 Hiking during the winter is also a fantastic way to experience these areas without the crowds of the summer months.
 You’ll also be experiencing the trails with a whole new seasonal lens: Wildlife is often more active in the winter, waterfalls are fuller, trails are softer and colors of the forest are more vibrant after rainfall.

 Combine the Captain Cook Trail and Restless Waters Trail for a scenic hike between Cook’s Chasm and Devils Churn in the Cape Perpetua Scenic Area.
 This beautiful trail is partially paved (read: accessible for everyone and less mud) and bookended by two awesome ocean features — the Spouting Horn at one end and Devils Churn at the other — which are even more dramatic in winter.
 Extend this short, 1.7-mile hike with another Cape Perpetua Trail, like the out-and-back Giant Spruce Trail (2 miles round-trip).

 In Eastern Oregon, Ladd Marsh Wildlife Area near La Grande offers rich opportunities for wildlife viewing along a 1-mile, ADA-accessible nature trail, along with a viewpoint and fishing pond.
-Look for hawks and eagles as well as mule deer Rocky Mountain Elk here in the largest hardstem bulrush marsh in northeast Oregon.
+Look for hawks and eagles as well as mule deer and Rocky Mountain elk here in the largest hardstem bulrush marsh in northeast Oregon.
 Please leave Fido home, as dogs are prohibited in the sensitive wildlife area.
 Purchase a wildlife area parking permit before you go, and stop at the self check-in station for free daily public access, required of all visitors.

 You don’t have to leave the big city to take a big hike.
 At 5,157 acres, Portland’s Forest Park is one of the largest urban nature preserves in the U.S., with miles and miles of year-round trails.
-Top it off with the connecting Wildwood Trail, a National Recreation Trail, which weaves 30.2 miles from Portland’s Washington Park through the Tualatin Mountains.
+Try a section of the Wildwood Trail, a National Recreation Trail, which weaves 30.2 miles from Portland’s Washington Park through the Tualatin Mountains.
 Download the Forest Park app to help navigate, or carry a map, making sure to follow posted rules and carry out all garbage — especially pet waste.
 On popular sections of the Wildwood Trail you may encounter lots of other hikers so keep your dog leashed at all times.